nakranimohit0/azure-docs/articles/virtual-desktop/virtual-desktop-fall-2019/set-up-scaling-script.md

      Invoke-WebRequest -Uri $uri -OutFile ".\CreateOrUpdateAzAutoAccount.ps1"
      ```

-4. Run the following cmdlet to execute the script and create the Azure Automation account:
+4. Run the following cmdlet to execute the script and create the Azure Automation Account:

      ```powershell
      $params = @{